-The Community Voice Lab produces documentary films that capture the voices of community storytellers too often unseen and unheard.
+The Community Voice Lab produces films that capture the voices of community storytellers too often unseen and unheard.
 The creative ethos of Community Voice is that of collaboration, rather than extraction, in which our filmmakers and local storytellers work together to tell stories of hope, resilience and determination for the common good.

 Our films primarily focus on storytellers within the Washington, DC area, but we also partner with filmmakers whose projects align with our model of collaborative storytelling and community journalism.
+While most of our films are documentaries, some students have applied the principles of collaborative filmmaking in their fiction projects.

 Community Voice Lab is directed by Laura Waters Hinson, an award-winning filmmaker and professor within the Film and Media Arts Division at AU’s School of Communication.
 Each year, her “Community Documentary” course produces the Community Voice Film Series, an anthology of short documentaries produced by graduate and undergraduate filmmaking students in collaboration with local storytellers.
+Our goal is to promote diversity and inclusion efforts into the learning outcomes of our students as we seek to serve as conscientious citizens of the wider DC community.

 To learn more about partnership opportunities or to apply for a fellowship, please contact us.